atomix/atomix.github.io/user-manual/distributed-resources.md

 title: Distributed Resources
 ---

+{:.no-margin-top}
+## What are resources?

-The true power of Copycat comes through provided and custom [Resource][Resource] implementation.
+The true power of Copycat comes from [Resource][Resource] implementations.
 Resources are named distributed objects that are replicated and persisted in the Copycat cluster.
 Each name can be associated with a single resource, and each resource is backed by a replicated state machine managed by Copycat's underlying [implementation of the Raft consensus protocol](#raft-consensus-algorithm).

 Resources are created by simply passing a `Resource` class to one of Copycat's `create` methods: